Teri Leigh Teed

 Seasons of the South ©

-A native of Columbia, SC now based near the town of Sylva in the Blue Ridge Mountains of western North Carolina, Teri is a featured artist (photography, literature and music) in the North Carolina Artists Council and a member of the Jackson County Arts Council and a supporter of #NCArts50.
+Based near the town of Sylva in the Blue Ridge Mountains of western North Carolina, Teri is a featured artist (photography, literature and music) in the North Carolina Artists Council, a member of the Jackson County Arts Council and a supporter of #NCArts50.

-Teri’s “Healing Spirit Art” fine art nature photography is also featured in videos, including Manhattan Arts International’s YouTube channel’s “Photographers and Digital Artists” and “New Beginnings” 2018 Exhibition.
+Teri’s “Healing Spirit Art©” fine art nature photography is also featured in videos, including Manhattan Arts International’s YouTube channel’s “Photographers and Digital Artists”, “New Beginnings” 2018 Exhibition, and the Healing Power of Art & Artists Online Art Gallery and HPAA Online Art Exhibition “Anniversary Celebration”.
+Teri is listed as a Healing Artist in the Arts & Healing Network.

 Her photo stories are featured in numerous publications online and in print.
 Teri’s poetry is featured in the Camden Poet’s Society 25th Anniversary Collection “What We Keep, Passions of the Heart” (2016) and on Traveler on the Path website.